evkx/evkx.github.io/content/technology/battery/cellchemistry/_index.md

 The most common NMC cathodes used in EV batteries are NMC111, NMC532, and NMC622, which refer to the ratios of nickel, manganese, and cobalt in the cathode.
 For example, NMC111 contains one part nickel, one part manganese, and one part cobalt, while NMC523 contains five parts nickel, three parts manganese, and two parts cobalt.
 The higher the nickel content, the higher the energy density of the cathode, but also the higher the cost.

 More recently, there have been developments in NMC cathode technology that use even higher nickel content, such as NMC811 (eight parts nickel, one part manganese, and one part cobalt) and NMC622.
 These cathodes offer even higher energy density, but may also have some challenges related to thermal stability and cycle life.
+[NCM9](https://skinnonews.com/global/archives/14179) is the most recent evolution where Nickel is 90% of the content.

 In addition to the metal ratios, the particle size and morphology of the cathode material can also impact performance.
 For example, smaller particle sizes can improve the rate capability and power density of the battery, while larger particles may improve the energy density.